 The aws:storagegateway/cachesIscsiVolume:CachesIscsiVolume resource, part of the Pulumi AWS provider, provisions cached iSCSI volumes that store frequently accessed data locally on the gateway while backing all data to S3.
 This guide focuses on three capabilities: creating empty volumes, restoring from EBS snapshots, and cloning existing volumes.

-Cached iSCSI volumes require a Storage Gateway with cache and upload buffer already configured.
-The gateway must have cache added (via aws.storagegateway.Cache) before creating volumes, and an upload buffer (via aws.storagegateway.UploadBuffer) before volumes become operational to clients.
+Cached iSCSI volumes require a Storage Gateway with configured cache and upload buffer.
+The gateway must have cache added (via aws.storagegateway.Cache) before volume creation.
+Without an upload buffer (via aws.storagegateway.UploadBuffer), volumes will be created but remain in UPLOAD BUFFER NOT CONFIGURED status and won’t be operational to clients.
 The examples are intentionally small.
-Combine them with your own gateway infrastructure and encryption configuration.
+Combine them with your own gateway infrastructure and iSCSI client configuration.

 Create an empty cached iSCSI volume

-Most deployments start by creating a new empty volume that applications can mount and use immediately, with frequently accessed data cached locally.
+Most deployments start by creating a new empty volume that applications can mount and use immediately.

 import * as pulumi from "@pulumi/pulumi";